Why write this article?

 According to the rule of 72, 72 divided by 7.71 is 9.34, which means that your investment assets can be doubled in 9.34 years; if dividends are included, the performance will be 9.47%.
 And 7.71% of the annualized return on investment will not be a problem to defeat inflation, unless you are unlucky to encounter the rare century inflation in the 1970s, but this situation is rare, the only situation in the entire century, and the possibility are not always there.
-For details, please see my other article “The most two serious killers to investors inflation and interest rate“.
+For details, please see my other article “Tax, inflation and rate are the top three serious killers to investors“.

 What kind of ETF should I buy?

 I remember that in my new book launch event, some readers once asked me my views on investing in ETFs.
 I personally think that if investors choose to invest in ETFs, they should only choose ETFs tracking the broader stock market; do not invest in ETFs in a particular field, industry, or geographic region.
 The reason I hold is very simple; investing in ETFs not tracking the broader stock market will lose the benefits and advantages of investing in ETFs.

 This approach is actually the same as investing in individual stocks.
 In addition, the constituent stocks of non-market ETFs are uneven, you must be forced to buy some poor constituent stocks that wealth management companies forcibly added for various reasons (saying it will scare you).

 ETF can stand the test of the times